Lectures, Problems Classes and Assessment

 I was on the MSci programme, which has been a great springboard into PhD-level study: the project in particular allows you to work closely with an expert in their field, bringing you right up to the cutting-edge of research."

-To help students with the transition from school to university level Mathematics, the Department tries to give students as much support as possible in the first year.
-In addition to the problems classes, lecturers have office hours and students will have two small tutorials—one with our Personal Tutor, an academic, and one with a fourth year peer tutor, in which to go over problems in more depth.
+In addition to the problems classes, lecturers have office hours or Q&A sessions/forums where you can ask more questions, and in your first year, you will also have an extra small weekly tutorial with a peer tutor in which to go over problems in more depth with peers.
 The best way to get the most out of these sessions is to have done a good deal of independent work before coming to these tutorials in order to be able to get the help you need, and know what questions to ask.
-Typically, students will need to spend 40 hours per week on Mathematics (including lectures and tutorials).
-However, students will find that solving problems and understanding concepts is more satisfying and productive without time constraints.
-As a previous student has said—first year is all about learning how to “struggle” with a problem, to really understand how to break it down and solve it.

-Problems Classes also take place for Third and Fourth Year modules, but are not timetabled with separate times.
-They form part of the cohesive 30 hours of lectures.
+Problems classes also take place for Third and Fourth Year modules and form part of the cohesive set of classes.
 Individual lectures will set the pace for the modules and problems classes will be held appropriately.

-Office hours continue to provide extra support for Second through Fourth Year modules just as in the First Year.
-Students should feel they have the support, place and time to ask questions from their lecturers.
+Office hours or Q& A sessions continue to provide extra support for Second through Fourth Year modules just as in the First Year.
+Students are also encouraged to form their own small study groups for group study and discussion.

-Learning is assessed in a number of ways in the Mathematics Department, including in-class tests, take-home coursework, projects and oral presentations.
+Learning is assessed in a number of ways in the Mathematics Department, including, for example: timed tests and exams, on-line quizzes, take-home coursework, short portfolio assignments, projects and oral presentations.
+Some assessments are individual, some may be group assesments.
 Assessments are designed to motivate and monitor the progress of each student throughout their courses, and allow students to gain feedback on their learning and work.

-Most modules in the Mathematics Department are assessed by a combination of coursework during the term and a final exam in May, where the final exam is usually worth 90% of the final mark.
+Most modules in the Mathematics Department are assessed by a combination of coursework during the term and a final exam in May.
 Coursework for modules with examinations is marked and returned to students during the term for feedback.
-Many students find it difficult to write out a mathematical argument at first, and the feedback that you receive can form a valuable part of the process of learning to present an argument.

 In the Third and Fourth Years some modules are project based, with no final exam.
-In the First and Second Year students undertake a short end of the year research project and Fourth Years complete a year long intensive independent research project.
-Third Year students may opt for an independent research project as one of their modules.
+In the First and Second Year students undertake a short end of the year research project and Fourth Year students complete a year long intensive independent research project.
+Students on a three-year programme may opt for an independent research project as one of their final year modules.

 Your class of degree is determined by your total mark over the whole programme, but the years do not count equally.
 We give less weight to the first year, since it is a year of consolidation and acclimatisation to university life.

-For degree classification information, please read information in the Scheme of the Award of Honours.
+For current degree classification information, please read information in the Programme specifications.

 Academic Integrity and Plagiarism